pouya-m/openpiv-python/README.md

 Additional functionality includes:
 -	Post-processing module to perform frequency analysis (FFT and STFT) for a specific point or globally giving spectral insight into the flow field
 -	Post-processing module to perform modal analysis revealing information about the important flow structures.
 Two methods for POD analysis are available and Spectral-POD and DMD analysis are in the works
--	GUI framework (with all the settings exposed) for all the PIV processing and post-processing mentioned above that enables running calculations for large data sets contained in different folders
+-	GUI framework (with all the settings exposed) for all the PIV processing and post-processing mentioned above that makes running calculations for large data sets a breeze
 -	The GUI also contains a handy validation tab for quick flow visualization and adjustment of the validation parameters

 ## Installation